NABI18/hello-world-docker-aws/docs/10-JenkinsPipeline.md

 1. **`GIT_URL`** should be the **SSH** url for your project
 1. **`AwsRegion`** change if needed
 1. **`DockerRegistry`**
-  * if you are using GitLab, modify the url to the one for your Registry (click on **Registry** from the project page)
   * For DockerHub, use `https://index.docker.io/v1/`
 1. **`DockerImageName`**
-  * if you are using GitLab, modify the image name to the one for your registry
   * For DockerHub, use `<your_account>/<image_name>` (e.g., `jdoe/hello-world-docker-aws`)
 1. **`EcsClusterName`** this must match the value of your cluster (in AWS, go to **EC2 Container Service** | **Clusters** to check the name)